 Treatment is aimed at the cause of the problem.

-Treating the cause of the problem usually corrects the defect.
+Most of the time, treating the cause of the problem corrects the defect.

 Acquired qualitative platelet disorders; Acquired disorders of platelet function